ynab guide

 One invoice comes in, so you pay some bills.
 There’s a chunk remaining, so you go out and buy your new couch and put it on the credit card.
 Bad news: the last invoice didn’t pay you on time.
 You had to send a second invoice.
 Your perfect plan has been foiled, and now, the phone bill is due, your amount of credit card debt has climbed, and by the time the credit card statement arrives, you wish you had waited to buy the couch.

-There’s no question that you need a plan—a budget—if we may be so bold.
+There’s no question that you need a plan—a spending plan—if we may be so bold.
 Your plan needs to be grounded in reality.
 It needs to be based on the cash you have on hand.

 Why forecasting doesn’t work

 When you forecast, you’re making a plan for dollars that don’t really exist—at least not yet.
+It’s imaginary cash flow.
 It gives you a momentary feeling of control, but it’s false and fleeting.
 And especially risky with an irregular income.

 After all, you can’t spend a penny of that money until it’s in your possession.